 Snow Basing Materials

 Here’s what you’ll need.
 First up is the snow itself.
-I got this Woodland Scenics Snow Flake from their online store for $13.
+I picked up this Woodland Scenics Snow Flake online for $13.
 As you can see, it’s way more than I’ll ever need.

 The cup is what I mix the glue and snow in for the snow basing.
 Note the bag of snow.
 I transferred snow from the huge container into the bag.
 The last step I do is to add snow on top of the wet mixture to get a fluffy look.
 I find it’s far easier to dip the base into a container, like the bag, than it is to pour the snow onto the base and have to pour the excess back into the container after.
 This is what I do for all my basing materials I use, pour it into a bag and dip the model in.